wuxuegithub/stock_sentiment_analysis/README.md

 * [Technologies](#technologies)

 ## General info
-This repo is built as part of the Final Year Project at the Department of Computer Science of The University of Hong Kong
+This repo is built as part of the Final Year Project at the Department of Computer Science of The University of Hong Kong, aiming to provide a comprehensive platform for learning algorithmic trading

 ## Technologies
 Project is created with: